mahmoudzahran01/genome-assembly-project/README.md

+I'll update the README to include Task 2.4 for genome annotation.
+Here's the complete updated README with the new section:

 # Genome Assembly Project

 This repository contains implementations of genome assembly algorithms and comprehensive analysis pipelines for both simulated datasets and the *Scincus mitranus* (sandfish lizard) genome.